smarttransit-ai/transit-occupancy-analysis/app/dataprep/chattanooga/README.md

 ## 3. Reference documentation

+If you would like to download just the GTFS data without also getting the raw apc data, the CARTA GTFS schedules are available at: https://vanderbilt365.sharepoint.com/:u:/s/TransitHub/EU1j12E71LpNo0qRQwn9Sk4BDUdqG8Y-RUJsM-4AbaHZEA?e=Cl2nzC

 Note that a good reference for GTFS is: https://developers.google.com/transit/gtfs/reference.
 A good starting python package for gtfs is https://pypi.org/project/gtfs-functions/